blackhatethicalhacking/DDoSlayer/README.md

 ### **Optimized for Speed and Efficiency**

-"DDoS-Layer7-bheh" is optimized for speed and efficiency, making it a great choice for those looking to execute DDoS attacks in a timely and effective manner.
+"DDoSlayer" is optimized for speed and efficiency, making it a great choice for those looking to execute DDoS attacks in a timely and effective manner.
 The tool provides real-time feedback on the number of packets sent during the attack, enabling the user to monitor its progress.

 ### **User-Friendly and Easy to Use**